 Why it matters:

-The pandemic accelerated the shift to remote work, and hybrid work models are here to stay.
-Project managers must now navigate the challenges of managing distributed teams while ensuring collaboration and productivity.
-Tools like Zoom, Slack, and Trello have become essential for maintaining communication and tracking progress in real-time.
+The shift to hybrid and remote work environments is here to stay.
+Project managers must adapt to managing distributed teams while ensuring productivity and collaboration.
+Tools like Zoom, Slack, and Miro are becoming essential for seamless communication and project tracking.

 Key takeaway: